Nonlinearity in Dynamic Causal Effects: Making the Bad into the Good, and the Good into the Great?: Conclusion

 KP have performed a thorough and insightful reverse econometric analysis of the estimands that are commonly used in empirical macroeconomics.
 We have presented sketch ideas on how the bad can be salvaged (Comment 1) and how the good can be made great (Comment 3), but leave further development and assessment of the usefulness of these ideas to future research.

-We want to highlight that this paper contributes to econometrics more broadly by bridging microeconometrics and macroeconometrics, highlighting the potential for greater synergies between these two areas and paving the way for future research that benefits from the strengths of both micro and macroeconometric analysis.
+We want to highlight that KP contributes to econometrics more broadly by bridging microeconometrics and macroeconometrics, highlighting the potential for greater synergies between these two areas and paving the way for future research that benefits from the strengths of both micro and macroeconometric analysis.